Beer market study: domestic and imported beer market segments

 Despite the increase, craft beers still account for less than 8% of the total U.S. market although experts predict that number will increase in the coming years.

 There are several reasons for this increase.
 The number of breweries has grown and the increased distribution of craft beers to bars across the nation has helped lift the category as a whole.
 Each time a new brewery pops up, craft beers have more opportunity to sell their beer.
 Distribution, once the main barrier to adoption for craft beers, is increasing.

-There are also more craft beers out there than ever, which means the category is increasing market share but the individual players are not.
+There are also more craft beers (more than we can mention in this beer market study) out there than ever, which means the category is increasing market share but the individual players are not.
 Basically, they are relying on distribution and, to some extent, the appeal of their packaging and name to gain acceptance.
 (There is, for example, a beer called Moose Drool.
 And it’s not bad.)

 We have done research and brand projects for clients in the beer industry, including for some of the leading craft beers, and the brand face of the typical craft beer drinker is “new and different.”
+We know of what we speak in this beer market study.
 That is, the usual craft beer drinker wants to try something new and different, which is why they often drink the local beer or something different than what they have been drinking.

 The problem for craft beers: Their drinkers are rarely brand loyal, unlike those who drink Bud, Coors or Miller.
 The craft beer drinker is loyal to craft beers, not to one individually.